JaneliaSciComp/awesome-janelia-software/README.md

 * [dask-janelia](https://github.com/JaneliaSciComp/dask-janelia) - Library for running Dask on the Janelia cluster
 * [xarray-multiscale](https://github.com/JaneliaSciComp/xarray-multiscale) - Library for generating multiscale pyramids with Dask

+## Data Services

+*Systems for handling scientific data on the web or through APIs*

+* [DVID](https://dvid.io) - A Connectomics data service that supports branched versioning of data and a variety of storage backends
+* [Clio](https://github.com/clio-janelia) - Software for a Connectomics website with a serverless data API service

 ## End-User Applications